Browse Items (148 total)

 Stone bowl found in a Pictish cairn at Dalcharne, in the Strath of Kildonan, in 1853.
 The vessel comprises an oval bowl with one broken short lug-like, perforated handle.
 It is made from a soft rock, similar to soapstone, and has concentric and…

-3D model of small rounded sandstone bowl or crucible of unknown use and origin.
+A small rounded sandstone bowl or crucible of unknown use and origin.
 Dated 500BC-500AD.
-Physical object held at the Timespan Museum.
-Part of the Iron Age Kildonan reconstruction.

 Stone lamp made from an oval pebble, with shallow concave oil bowl and wick holder.
 The wick was traditionally made from the waxy pith from reed stalks and oil was derived from animal fat.
 It is thought to have been found in the Strath of Kildonan.…